 Parents and children ages 3-5 investigate science, art, music, stories and culture in a fun, hands-on manner.
-Don backpacks filled with exciting artifacts while journeying through the Museum’s nature trails and exhibits.
+Your little will don a backpack filled with exciting artifacts while journeying through the Museum’s nature trails and exhibits.
 Foster artistic expression in your little one and take home activities to continue the learning.
 New themes weekly!

 Per High Desert Museum policy, no refunds can be issued.
 For cases of illness or emergency, with notice 24-hours before the class, a class transfer may be issued.

 Click on the underlined dates below to register!

 September 12 & September 13

 Without a smartphone, how do you know which way to go?
 Learn to use a compass, make a map, and explore how animals navigate through visiting the new exhibit, Animal Journeys: Navigating in Nature.

 Biscuits and Butter

 Let’s make old-time biscuits and butter like pioneers of the frontier!
 Explore the history of cooking and play with pioneer toys and tools while waiting for the biscuits to cook.

 From the smallest raptor in North America (American kestrel) to the fastest bird (peregrine falcon), the falcons are truly fantastic!
 Through observation, art, and creative movement, explore how these birds survive and thrive in the High Desert.